Petit Ried

 The Petit Ried (occasionally referred to as Ried-Nord) is located in north-eastern Alsace.
 It stretches between the Robertsau Forest in Strasbourg in the south, and Lauterbourg in the north.
 It borders on Outre-Forêt.
 The Petit Ried shows a typical Ried landscape.
 It spreads over a narrow strip along the river Rhine.
-It is accessible thanks to the railway Strasbourg-Lauterbourg, as well as the motorway A35 between Hœrdt and Lauterbourg.
+It is accessible because of the railway Strasbourg-Lauterbourg, as well as the motorway A35 between Hœrdt and Lauterbourg.

 In the Petit Ried, three rivers flow into the Rhine River: